tips

 How does a good cutting board save money?

-A large, quality cutting board prevents your knives from dulling prematurely.
+A large, quality cutting board helps keep your knives from dulling prematurely.
 Dull knives are dangerous, frustrating to use, and often lead people to give up on prepping food and just order takeout instead.

 Disclaimer: The information in this article is for educational purposes only and does not constitute professional medical or nutritional advice.
 Always consult a qualified healthcare provider before making dietary changes.